Water Tower Hellevoetsluis

-The Water Tower in Hellevoetsluis was designed by architect N. Biezeveld and was built in 1896.
+The Water Tower in Hellevoetsluis was designed by architect N. Biezeveld and built in 1896.

-The water tower is 22 meters high and has two water reservoirs of each 60 m³.
+The water tower is 22 m high and has two reservoirs, each with a capacity of 60 m3.

 History

-It took many years before Hellevoetsluis got a water pipe.
-Before that time, the navy had a so called watership in operation, with which they fetched water from the Meuse.
-The navy didn't like this way of getting water anymore and thus the schout-bij-nacht threatened that the navy would leave the city, if there wouldn't be a water pipe quickly.
-This threat helped and the water tower was built in 1896.
-The water tower was taken into operation on 31 August 1896.
-Because of this, Hellevoetsluis was the first municipality on the island of Voorne-Putten with a water pipe.
+It took many years before Hellevoetsluis got a piped water supply.
+Before that time, the navy operated a watership, with which they fetched water from the Meuse.
+The navy threatened the schout-bij-nacht that they would leave the city unless a supply of water was secured.
+This threat led to the construction of the water tower in 1896.
+It came into operation on 31 August 1896, Hellevoetsluis becoming the first municipality on the island of Voorne-Putten with a piped water supply.

 In 1965, the water tower was decommissioned and sold for a symbolic sum of 1 Dutch guilder.